SuyashGupte/wastonx-knowledge/wastonx_knowledge.md

 ## Unlock productivity with the AI assistants
 AI assistants are applications powered by watsonx.
 Deploy them to automate workflows and implement AI across a variety of business and technical functions such as customer service, HR and code development.

-* **watsonx Assitant**: Designed to create exceptional customer service experiences, IBM watsonx™ Assistant™ empowers everyone in the organization to build and deploy AI-powered virtual agents without writing a line of code.
+* **watsonx Assitant**: Designed to create exceptional customer service experiences, IBM watsonx Assistant empowers everyone in the organization to build and deploy AI-powered virtual agents without writing a line of code.
-* **watsonx Code Assistant**: Purpose-built for targeted use cases, IBM watsonx™ Code Assistant™ leverages generative AI to increase developer productivity of all experience levels, reduce coding complexity, and accelerate developer onboarding.
+* **watsonx Code Assistant**: Purpose-built for targeted use cases, IBM watsonx Code Assistant leverages generative AI to increase developer productivity of all experience levels, reduce coding complexity, and accelerate developer onboarding.
-* **watsonx Orchestrate**: With an expanding catalog of capabilities, use IBM watsonx™ Orchestrate™ to delegate common and complex talent management tasks such as creating a job description, pulling a report in Salesforce or SAP SuccessFactors, sourcing candidates and more using natural language.
+* **watsonx Orchestrate**: With an expanding catalog of capabilities, use IBM watsonx Orchestrate to delegate common and complex talent management tasks such as creating a job description, pulling a report in Salesforce or SAP SuccessFactors, sourcing candidates and more using natural language.

 ## Use cases
 Explore what you can do with watsonx to deploy and embed AI across your business.